bladeacer/flexcyon/docs/docs/README/page-3.md

 ---

 The following plugins/snippets are officially supported
-> For plugins/snippets that are not styled yet, feel free to open a PR/FR on it.
+> For plugins/snippets that are not styled yet, feel free to open a Pull Request/Feature Request/start a Discussion on it.

 ## Plugins
 [File Tree Alternative by Ozan Tellioglu](https://github.com/ozntel/file-tree-alternative)